 Diabetes increases the risk of having a heart attack or stroke and may lead to kidney, eye and nerve damage.

 Types of Diabetes

 The causes of diabetes are complex and still not fully known.
 Although food doesn't cause diabetes, it is part of the strategy for managing the disease.

 There are three main types of diabetes:

 - Type 2 Diabetes: The pancreas does not make enough insulin or the body doesn't use the insulin it makes.
 Type 2 usually develops slowly.
-Nearly 88-percent of individuals with this type of diabetes have a body mass index that is considered to be overweight or obese.
+Nearly 89-percent of individuals with this type of diabetes have a body mass index that is considered to be overweight or obese.
 Other risk factors include family history of diabetes, a history of gestational diabetes, impaired glucose metabolism, older age and physical inactivity.
-African-Americans, Hispanic/Latino-Americans, American Indians, and some Asian-Americans and Native-Hawaiians or other Pacific Islanders are at a higher risk for Type 2 and its complications.
+Non-Hispanic Black, Hispanic/Latino-Americans, American Indians, and some Asian-Americans and Native-Hawaiians or other Pacific Islanders are at a higher risk for Type 2 and its complications.